Home : Conditions : Sports : Youth - Kids Sports Injuries

 - Make sure fields are in reasonably good condition and that protective equipment fits correctly (helmets, shoulder pads, shin guards, etc.).

-Adolescents have a lot of enjoyable sporting years ahead of them.
-It would be a shame to see this enjoyment ended too soon.
 When in doubt, seek expert medical advice.
 It's better to be safe than sorry.
 In general, kids are motivated to play sports because it is fun.
 Parents and coaches who demand too much may be putting their children at risk.

 If you'd like FREE advice regarding your child's injury please call us today at one of our PhysioWorks clinics.